ascpial/difficulty-death-scaler/Writerside/topics/Player-Difficulty.md

 You can modify the temp ban with these gamerules:
 - `difficulty-death-scaler:enableTempBan` to disable the temp ban (default: true)
 - `difficulty-death-scaler:deathBeforeTempBan` to set the number of death before a ban (default: 5)
+- `difficulty-death-scaler:tempBanDuration` to set the temp ban's duration in hour (default: 12)

 <deflist collapsible="true">
     <def title="0 death" default-state="expanded">